The Table API and SQL are integrated in a joint API.

-The TableEnvironment is a central concept of the Table API and SQL integration.
-It is responsible for:
+The TableEnvironment is the entrypoint for Table API and SQL integration and is responsible for:

 Registering a Table in the internal catalog